EEG Foundation Models: A Critical Review of Current Progress and Future Directions: Key Takeaways and Research Gaps

-\textbf{Long temporal context and spatial modeling:} Slow variations over long timescales can exist in multi-day intracranial EEGs or multi-hour sleep-related EEG recordings \cite{mivalt2023impedance}.
-However, current EEG-FMs can only process patterns within sequences of 90 seconds or less.
+Slow variations over long timescales can be observed in multi-day intracranial and scalp EEGs \cite{mivalt2023impedance}.
+Additionally, there is substantial spatial and temporal variation in EEG across behavioral states (e.g., deep sleep versus wake, eyes open versus eyes closed).
+However, current EEG-FMs can only process patterns within EEG sequences spanning 90 seconds or less.
 There is a need for solutions that expand the effective context length of EEG-FMs.
-Moreover, the explicit modeling of spatial or inter-channel relationships and their contributions relative to temporal modeling requires further investigation.
+Moreover, the explicit modeling of spatial or inter-channel relationships and their contributions relative to temporal modeling remains to be investigated.

 \textbf{Quality of pretraining strategy:} EEG-FM linear probing evaluations reported by some studies have performed significantly worse than fine-tuned versions and other baselines in several instances (see Figure \ref{fig:feature_paradigm}).
-However, some gains can be seen when FMs are fine-tuned on task data compared to fully-supervised training on the same data.
-This contrasting observation casts doubt on the inherent/intrinsic quality of the representations learned via self-supervision in EEG-FMs.
+However, some gains can be observed when FMs are fine-tuned on task data compared to fully supervised training on the same data.
+This contrasting observation casts doubt on the quality of the representations learned via self-supervision in EEG-FMs.
 Further investigations into the effects of SSL pretraining on downstream evaluations are needed to fully understand the extent of transferability achieved through SSL.
 Beyond the SSL strategy itself, the effects of data diversity, data volume, and model scale on the quality of EEG-FM pretraining remain unknown.